tmq077/tmq077/README.md

 ### Hi there 👋

-#### Below are a list of projects I have completed.
+#### Below are a list of data science projects I have completed.
 Click on the links to find out more!